SikuAudio/bitwig/README.md

 - `Solo` LEDs are not working

 # Plans
+Please do let me know if you encounter any issues.

 I might make another version where instead of using `Project Remotes`, I will map to individual `Track Remotes` and align the knobs vertically across 3 `Bank` pages.
 If this interests you let me know and I may bump it up my list of priorities.